 It’s mainly when I come across something impenetrable which nevertheless gives the impression of deep meaning that I start to wonder if I might be not that intelligent and thus probably wrong.
 I get this feeling when I read T.S.
 Eliot’s Four Quartets, the first part of which, Burnt Norton, you can listen to here.
 The ideas in the poem are very strange:

 And time future contained in time past.

 So it begins and it continues in a similar vein for the next 52 minutes.
 Whether T.S.
 Eliot’s poetry is good or just pretentious twaddle I find it impossible to say.
 Unlike football, I need other people to tell me what constitutes good poetry.
-It could be that what appears double-Dutch to me, albeit nicely couched double-Dutch, could actually be deep and meaningful.
-You see despite not understanding Four Quartets, it fascinates me in a way that poetry that I do understand doesn’t.
-I have the impression that at any time the meaning behind the strange ideas could come to me and make me ‘Aha!
+It could be that what appears double-Dutch to me, albeit nicely expressed double-Dutch, could actually be deep and meaningful.
+Despite not understanding Four Quartets it fascinates me in a way that poetry I do understand doesn’t.
+I feel that at any time the true meaning behind the strange ideas will hit me like a revelation and make me palm my forehead and say ‘Aha!
 Now I see!’